Addis Ababa travel guide

 to outsiders until 1887 when it became part of the Ethiopian

 Empire.
-Harar boasts about 82 mosques - three of which date from
+Harar boasts about 82 mosques - three from the 10th century

 Harar's two most famous Western inhabitants were Richard Burton, and Arthur Rimbaud, who lived here for a decade in the 1880s, writing poetry and running guns for the sultan.
 Rimbaud's house is now an interesting museum in Harar, worth a visit even for those who aren't familiar with his work.
 Shoppers should look for the highly regarded hand-crafted silverware, and the locally brewed Harar beer.
 The city has been a trade hub for centuries, an ancient shopper's paradise.